Global Entrepreneurship Week - GEW 2018 By: Galit Zamler

 "Be'eri" Elementary School, Netanya

-"Be'eri" Elementary School in Netanya, run by Amalia Holbinger, continues to participate in Global Entrepreneurship Week this year as well.
+"Be'eri" Elementary School in Netanya, run by Amalia Holbinger, continues to participate in GEW this year as well.
 This year, entrepreneurs from different fields came to share their knowledge with students, and inspire them.

 Entrepreneurship coordinator Anat Elovitch is in charge of the weekly schedule and for inviting the entrepreneurs.